Getting Started Deploying Ruby on Rails Apps

 Run the following command to restage the sample app.

 Run the following command to verify the service instance is bound to the sample app.

 $ cf services Getting services in org my-org / space dev OK name service plan bound apps last operation rails-postgres postgresql-10-odb standalone cf-sample-app-rails create succeeded

 Verify that the app is running by browsing to the URL generated in the output of the previous step.
 In this example, navigating to

 cf-sample-app-rails.scapp.io verifies that the app is running.

 You’ve now pushed an app to App Cloud!
-For more information about this topic, see the Deploying an Application topic.
+For more information about this topic, see the Pushing an App topic.